-Level II Disciplinary Measures Assault and/or threats Terroristic Threat/Act (Board Policy #218.2) Fighting Extortion/ Harassment (Board Policy #248) Furnishing/selling/possession of a controlled substance/ prescription drug and/or over the counter drugs (Board Policy #227 and #222) Bomb threat Vandalism Arson Use of fireworks and/or explosive devices Initiating a false fire or security alarm/emergency Possession/use of tobacco/vaping device (Board Policy #222) Theft, breaking and entering Bullying (Board Policy #249) A. Mandatory notification of parents B. Local authorities may be notified C. Mandatory payment of damages D. Minimum of three-day suspension from school to maximum of expulsion from school may occur at the discretion of the administration, including all district-wide activities E. Mandatory tobacco fine of \$50 plus court costs F. Suspension from all school activities G. Possible recommendation for Alternative Education placement H. Mental health services may be requested and/or SAP referral may be made I. Disciplinary measures may include a meeting with the Board of Directors J. Vape usage First Offense: 3 day suspension, citation, SAP referral Second Offense: 5 day suspension, citation, SAP referral and successful completion of an educational program Fourth Offense: 10 day suspension, citation, SAP referral, and possible alternative education placement
+Level II Disciplinary Measures Any of the following may apply for a Level II infraction: Assault and/or threats Terroristic Threat/Act (Board Policy #218.2) Fighting Extortion/ Harassment (Board Policy #248) Furnishing/selling/possession of a controlled substance/ prescription drug and/or over the counter drugs (Board Policy #227 and #222) Bomb threat Vandalism Arson Use of fireworks and/or explosive devices Initiating a false fire or security alarm/emergency Possession/use of tobacco/vaping device (Board Policy #222) Theft, breaking and entering Bullying (Board Policy #249) A. Mandatory notification of parents B. Local authorities may be notified C. Mandatory payment of damages D. Minimum of three-day suspension from school to maximum of expulsion from school may occur at the discretion of the administration, including all district-wide activities E. Mandatory tobacco fine of \$50 plus court costs F. Suspension from all school activities G. Possible recommendation for Alternative Education placement H. Mental health services may be requested and/or SAP referral may be made I. Disciplinary measures may include a meeting with the Board of Directors J. Vape usage First Offense: 3 day suspension, citation, SAP referral Second Offense: 5 day suspension, citation, SAP referral and successful completion of an educational program at the discretion of the administration completed after school (2:55 - 3:55) onsite Fourth Offense: 10 day suspension, citation, SAP referral, and possible alternative education placement